wovo/hwcpp/readme.md

 -----------------------------------------------------------------------------

 Notes & ToDo
+- put or putc ?
+- get from stream can use 'none' value, or maybe std::optional?
+- uno UART
+- due adc
+- due pin should disable adc of that pin
+- bmptk has a problem with G++ := as was used in arduino uno
 - joystick abstraction, scaling, run-time ratio
 - joystick-buttons shield
 - due ADC, test with DUAL potmeter (shield!)